 Field Attribute Nmbr Recs Number of records to create.
 When 0 is entered, an automatically expanding file is created.
 Format The format-name defines the data items referenced by the link Data File The name of the file containing the subject data.
 Sort File The name of the file containing the sort keys and index.
 Text File The name of the file containing text fields, if required.
 Screen The name of the default screen to use when F9 is pressed in a view.
 If no default screen is specified, OPENworkshop creates and displays a default screen whenever F9 is pressed in a view.
 View The name of the default view to use when displaying data from the link.
 Audit Enable or disable audits.
 I/O Trigger I/O trigger methods are responsible for controlling referential integrity in an OPENworkshop application.
 They are executed, when defined in a link, whenever the data file referenced by the link is about to be updated.
 Trigger methods ensure that any update is consistently applied across all files that rely on data values in the link.
-For more information, see Chapter 4.
-File Suffix Method A file suffix method generates a file suffix to be applied to file names to ensure that files are handled unambiguously within the file system.
-For more information, see Chapter 4.
+For more information, see the OPENworkshop Methods section of this manual File Suffix Method A file suffix method generates a file suffix to be applied to file names to ensure that files are handled unambiguously within the file system.
+For more information, see the OPENworkshop Methods section of this manual.
+Encrypt Flag Enable or Disable AES256 bit strong encryption on Auto-Expanding Direct Files